jessicaaudreylee/pheno-evo.github.io/README.md

 ### Who we are

 We are a group of scientists with diverse backgrounds and are interested in cool evolutionary stuff!
 We met at the 2019 [SFI Complex Systems Summer School](https://www.santafe.edu/engage/learn/schools/sfi-complex-systems-summer-school) -- the Pheno-Evo Project was a result of conversations we had there about microbial evolution.
 Our goal is to use this model to study the evolution of phenotypic diversity in microbes in two-dimensional space.
+Questions?
+Comments?
+Email Jessica at jessica.audrey.lee (at) gmail.com.